mitsuba-renderer/drjit/docs/demo.rst

 Vectorization is not restricted to the CPU---for instance, the following type declarations create a special array that is resident in GPU memory.
-In this mode of operation, Enoki relies on an internal just-in-time compiler to generate efficient CUDA kernels on the fly.
+In this mode of operation, Dr.Jit relies on an internal just-in-time compiler to generate efficient CUDA kernels on the fly.

 .. code-block:: cpp

-   using FloatC   = enoki::CUDAArray<float>;
+   using FloatC   = drjit::CUDAArray<float>;
-   using Color3fC = enoki::Array<FloatC, 3>;
+   using Color3fC = drjit::Array<FloatC, 3>;

    Color3fC input = /* ... */;
    Color3fC output = srgb_gamma(input);

-Enoki's ``CUDAArray<T>`` type applies an important optimization that leads to significantly improved performance: in contrast to the previous examples, the function call ``srgb_gamma(input)`` now merely records the sequence of computations that is needed to determine the value of ``output`` but does not yet execute it.
+Dr.Jit's ``CUDAArray<T>`` type applies an important optimization that leads to significantly improved performance: in contrast to the previous examples, the function call ``srgb_gamma(input)`` now merely records the sequence of computations that is needed to determine the value of ``output`` but does not yet execute it.

 Eventually, this evaluation can no longer be postponed (e.g. when we try to access or print the array contents).
-At this point, Enoki's JIT backend compiles and executes a kernel that contains all queued computations using NVIDIA's PTX intermediate representation.
+At this point, Dr.Jit's JIT backend compiles and executes a kernel that contains all queued computations using NVIDIA's PTX intermediate representation.
 All of this happens automatically: in particular, no CUDA-specific rewrite (e.g. to ``nvcc`` compatible kernels) of